How to migrate a volume from one OpenStack provider to another

 If the instance is still running you can Shut down your instance using the following command:

-Next, we need to detach the volume from the instance it is mounted on.
+Next, you need to detach the volume from the instance it is mounted on.
 First, let’s check the volume ID

 You can detach the volume using the following command:

-To create an image of an attached volume, we are first going to create a snapshot from our bootable volume.
-After that, we are going to create a new volume from that snapshot.
-This way we have a volume that is unattached so that we can create an image of that volume.
+To create an image of an attached volume, you're first going to create a snapshot from our bootable volume.
+After that, you're going to create a new volume from that snapshot.
+This way you have a volume that is unattached, so that you can create an image of that volume.

 First, let’s create a snapshot of the (bootable)volume